sraeisi/MLP19-QML_group/Data/README.md

 - the PPT criterion, which is the determinant of the partial transpose of the bi-partite system.
 The PPT criterion says that if this value is negative, then the density matrix is entangled and if positive, then it is seprable.

-- the binary class of these matrices, where label '1' is for entangled matrices where '0' denotes the class of seprable matrices.
+- the binary class of these matrices, where label '1' is for entangled matrices and '0' denotes the class of seprable matrices.